Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 ### The DIKW Pyramid

-When I was preparing this talk, I spoke with [Dawn Ahukanna](https://www.linkedin.com/in/dawnahukanna/) about my thoughts on this talk and about how I was thinking about knowledge, she introduced me to the DIKW pyramid as good starting model it.
+When I was preparing this talk, I spoke with [Dawn Ahukanna](https://www.linkedin.com/in/dawnahukanna/) about my thoughts on this talk and about how I was thinking about knowledge, she introduced me to the DIKW pyramid as a good starting model it.

 The DIKW model makes it clear that context is the bridge between data and insight.
 Data turns into information only when it's interpreted within a relevant context, and it becomes knowledge when that information is applied repeatedly to gain experience.
 At the top of the pyramid sits wisdom, the least developed layer, demanding moral deliberation and the ability to apply knowledge across situations.